kumahq/kuma-website/docs/docs/dev/policies/how-kuma-chooses-the-right-policy-to-apply.md

 ## General rules

-Kuma always picks the most specific policy
+Kuma always picks the single most specific policy.

 1. A policy that matches by a **greater number of tags**